Veldermon-rbg/Epic-Free-Game-Claimer/README.md

 Select `OK` to close the window, then `OK` again to close the next window.
 Restart your computer to apply these changes.

 Once your computer is finished restarting, reopen your folder, for example, `C:\EpicClaimer` from earlier.

+Double-click the `run.bat` file.
+If it doesn't run, try the previous steps.